School of Music at Boston University

 BU College of Fine Arts offers the best of both worlds: a broad liberal arts education with a focused, conservatory-style program.
 We’ll give you artistic excellence and academic depth in a highly personalized environment where you’ll know classmates and professors and have access to a world of opportunities that only a large, research university can provide.

 BU College of Fine Arts encourages students and faculty to reach beyond their areas of study to explore and collaborate with other disciplines.
-With a range of opportunities to explore across the University, including double degrees, Kilachand Honors College, our five-year BM/MM program, and a wide range of minors, you can experience a small, intense arts education while expanding and enhancing your undergraduate coursework.
+With a range of opportunities to explore across the University, including dual degrees, Kilachand Honors College, our five-year BM/MM program, and a wide range of minors, you can experience a small, intense arts education while expanding and enhancing your undergraduate coursework.

 Push the Limits.